SMARTHON/smarthon-docs-zh_TW/docs/smartcity/chapter5.md

-# Chapter 5: WI-FI Group communication
+# Chapter 5: Control your micro:bit by IFTTT Services